-Prince Harry and Meghan Markle are engaged
+Prince Harry and Meghan Markle appear after engagement

 "Prince Harry has also sought and received the blessing of Ms. Markle's parents," the statement added.

-The couple will make an official engagement appearance on Monday afternoon before taking part in a broadcast interview which will air in the evening.
+The couple went before photographers on Monday afternoon before taking part in a broadcast interview which will air in the evening.

 Harry's grandparents, Queen Elizabeth II and her husband Prince Philip, are "delighted" for the couple and "wish them every happiness," a Buckingham Palace spokesman said.